 If an outdoor shower sets your heart racing, then you’ll truly be wooed by the al fresco porcelain claw foot soaking tub framed by vintage mirrors and set on the private wide-plank porch of the King Guesthouse.
 Of course, you could opt for that same sprawling ocean-gazing suite with a private infinity pool for even more amorous aquatic endeavors.

-The sea-view Wellness Centre is tucked away in luxury villa and has a private plunge pool.
+The sea-view Wellness Centre is spread across several luxury cottages.
 Listen to monkeys chattering above you as you sink into a massage inspired by the vitamin-packed fruits and medicinal herbs all around you.
 In-room massage treatments are also available on request.

 The dense green backdrop means you may encounter creepy crawlies, so don’t leave home without your bug spray (an organic one, of course).